Secretary of State for Northern Ireland

-The secretary of state for Northern Ireland (Rúnaí Stáit Thuaisceart Éireann; Secretar o State for Norlin Airlan), also referred to as Northern Ireland Secretary or SoSNI, is a secretary of state in the Government of the United Kingdom, with overall responsibility for the Northern Ireland Office.
+The secretary of state for Northern Ireland (Rúnaí Stáit Thuaisceart Éireann; Secretar o State for Norlin Airlan), also referred to as Northern Ireland secretary or SoSNI, is a secretary of state in the Government of the United Kingdom, with overall responsibility for the Northern Ireland Office.
 The officeholder is a member of the Cabinet of the United Kingdom.
-The incumbent secretary of state for Northern Ireland is Hilary Benn.
+The incumbent is Chris Bryant who took office on 20 July 2026.

 The officeholder works alongside the other Northern Ireland Office ministers.
 The corresponding shadow minister is the shadow secretary of state for Northern Ireland.

+Unlike the secretaries of state for Wales and Scotland, which are generally held by Welsh and Scottish MPs, the position has never been held by an MP in a Northern Irish seat.
+It is instead held by Conservative and Labour Party MPs in Britain.
+This is due to the fact that Labour does not field candidates in Northern Ireland, and the Conservatives have never won a seat there.

 History

+Background

 Historically, the principal ministers for Irish (and subsequently Northern Ireland) affairs in the UK Government and its predecessors were: